 Just like its host GitHub, Jekyll is an open-source platform for website building.

-In layman terms, a blogging platform is a web-based tool that enables bloggers to set up a website to quickly post blogs on the Internet.
-And any person with an internet-enabled device can read your blog posts.
+A blogging platform is a web-based tool that enables bloggers to set up a website to quickly post blogs on the Internet.
+Any person with an internet-enabled device can read your blog posts.

-A capable blogging platform is almost similar to a content management system that allows users to manage and track online content.
-For instance, WordPress was initially launched as a content management system (CMS) and now powers more than 30 percent of the blogging websites in the world.
+A blogging platform is almost similar to a content management system (CMS) that allows users to manage and track online content.
+For instance, WordPress was initially launched as a CMS and now powers more than 30% of blogging websites in the world.

 When deciding on a blogging platform, there are some set criteria it should meet.
 Here are the top six requirements to look for when making your choice.